Ishkoshim, Tajikistan

 Ishkoshim (Ишкошим), also Ishkashim (Ишкашим), is a village and a jamoat in south-east Tajikistan.
 It is the seat of Ishkoshim District in Gorno-Badakhshan Autonomous Region.
 The jamoat has a total population of 7,673 (2015).
-It lies on the river Panj, at the point where its direction turns sharply north.
-Ishkoshim lies opposite a town of the same name in Afghanistan, although the name of the Afghan town is normally transliterated Ishkashim.
+It lies on the river Panj.
+Ishkoshim lies opposite a town of the same name in neighboring Badakhshan Province of Afghanistan, although the name of the Afghan town is normally transliterated Ishkashim.
 A bridge opened in 2006 links the two towns.

 There are plans to reconstruct the 100-km highway connecting Ishkoshim to the regional capital Khorugh, which has been damaged by snow avalanches.